junxit/us-congress-bills-116/metadata.md

 - 2020-12-09 — Introduced in House
 - 2020-12-09 — Introduced in House
 - 2020-12-09 — Referred to the House Committee on Transportation and Infrastructure.
+- 2020-12-10 — Committee on Transportation discharged.
+- 2020-12-10 — Committee on Transportation discharged.
+- 2020-12-10 — Considered by unanimous consent. (consideration: CR H7129-7130)
+- 2020-12-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-10 — Mr. Brown (MD) asked unanimous consent to discharge from committee and consider.
+- 2020-12-10 — On agreeing to the resolution Agreed to without objection. (text: CR H7129-7130)
+- 2020-12-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H7129-7130)
+- 2020-12-10 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.